 Snow Dome Museum

-Snow Dome Museum specialises in snow domes.
-The history of snow domes in the world dates back to 1889 when they were popular at the Paris Exposition.
+The Snow Dome Museum specialises in snow domes.
+The history of snow domes dates back to 1889 when they were popular at the Paris Exposition.
 The museum exhibits snow domes from antique to the latest, from the past to the present.
+The museum store sells snow globes, and various projects are held regularly, including on-site workshops.
+Visitors can also ask the museum to make original snow globes for weddings and other occasions, adding a unique aspect to Setagaya’s cultural offerings.

 Find out more about Snow Dome Museum here on Google maps.

-Accomdation in Setagaya Ward
+Recommended Accommodations in Setagaya Ward

-Mustard Hotel Shimokitazawa (3*)
+Mustard Hotel Shimokitazawa (3 Stars)

-the b sangenjaya (3*)
+the b sangenjaya (3 Stars)

-Tokyu Stay Yoga (3*)
+Tokyu Stay Yoga (3 Stars)

-Onsen Ryokan Yuen Bettei Tokyo Daita (4*)
+Onsen Ryokan Yuen Bettei Tokyo Daita (4 Stars)

-THE WARDROBE Hotel 下北沢 (2*)
+THE WARDROBE Hotel 下北沢 (2 Stars)

 Kitazawa Cosy House